Spite is an underrated product requirement

 - Weekdays only

-- 8:00am–2:00pm PT window
+- 8:00am to 2:00pm PT window

-- 30-minute slots
+- 30 minute slots

-- 24-hour minimum notice
+- 24 hour minimum notice

 Defensive booking flow